yndajas/PSNProfiles-player-scraper/README.md

 <sup>7</sup> weighted by trophy type, including platinum - see (3) for points by type.

-## To do

-- add view methods (for single player and player comparison)

 ## Disclaimer

 This app and its creator have no affiliation with PSNProfiles or the PlayStation Network/PlayStation beyond the creator's use of both services.